Vagabonds Act 1597: Subsequent developments

 Irish vagrants travelled in bands like a circus, and often assumed the title "gypsies" which was affected.
 There is little evidence of gangs of aggressive beggars roaming Elizabethan England, except in as much as "gentlemen of the road" and other soubriquet are mentioned in Shakespeare's legendary works.
 Informative though it was, much of the literature was based on the romanticism of the Robin Hood, as the lawless vagabond and thief.
 In one clause beggars were punished for 'subtle crafts' proscribing palmistry, fortune-telling, minstrelsy or unlicensed acting, most often associated with illiterate itinerant communities.
 By contrast the English tended to travel in ones and twos frequenting along the way at familiar haunts, such as a refreshment house, barn, or lodging-house.
 No Gaming was allowed and the Innkeepers were expected to keep a good house.
 The Quarter Sessions were a binding cognizance against "harbouring rogues, vagabonds and others without passports."

 Typically, young adults, predominantly men, either looked for work or engaged in petty crime.
 Officials prescribed that they "deserved to be whipped or stocked" as a punishment for transgressions.
 Those that were not punished were integrated into town life "to save the town harmless."
 Towns suffered from relatively high mortality rates, and so new 'blood' was always welcomed to boost numbers.
 By the Jacobean Parliament of 1610 it was noted that "thieves, rogues and beggars" had threatened local populations by coming out of the woods, from whence they had earlier taken refuge in times of The Dearth.
 The act also made those listed in several categories liable for impressment in the service of the fleet.
 Jacobean statute reversed the requirement to send people home, perhaps in recognition of a New World circumstance in which Transportation helped to satisfy demands for colonists.
 Indeed, Australian law has traced the origins of the commutation of labour to Macquarie Harbour down to the 1597 act and a Privy Council decision of 1602.
 When “lesser offenders adjudged by law to die” [to] be punished instead in a manner that will correct them “and yield a profitable service to the Commonwealth in parts abroad...”.
-The Act was repealed by section 28 of the Vagrants Act 1713.